 The internationally recognized recycling symbol is formed of three arrows that point in a never-ending loop.
+They stand for reduce, reuse, recycle and are also referred to as R3.
 The arrows form a triangle shape.
 The recycling sign is used in labs to indicate where recyclable items are gathered and sorted.
-Such items can include any plastic that is not characterized as a biohazard or radioactive hazard, Types 1 and 2 laboratory plastics, gloves, pipette tip boxes, Styrofoam containers, cardboard—all of these are readily recyclable in most lab facilities.
+Such items can include Types 1 and 2 laboratory plastics, gloves, pipette tip boxes, Styrofoam containers, cardboard, and any plastic that is not characterized as a biohazard or radioactive hazard.
+All of these are readily recyclable in most lab facilities.
 Ask your EH&S or Facility Management representative about recycling in your facility.

 To learn more about the fundamentals of ensuring a safe laboratory work environment and tips to build a safety strategy, see our Lab Safety Big Picture series.
 This in-depth, multi-part series discusses topics like building habits through lab safety activities, embracing safety leadership, creating a successful lab training program, and more.

 Lab safety symbols: FAQ